 Consider connecting an appointment solution

-With an appointment solution in place, workload can be better planned, and customers will have a shorter waiting time on site.
+With an appointment solution in place, the workload can be better planned, and customers will have a shorter waiting time on site.

 Open self-service opportunities